 What Is “Wet Brain”?
 Signs & Symptoms of Wernicke-Korsakoff Syndrome

-“Wet brain” (clinically referred to as Wernicke-Korsakoff syndrome or WKS) is a degenerative condition that can develop due to thiamine (vitamin B1) deficiency.1 It can be a potential complication of long-term, heavy drinking and cause a variety of symptoms that affect your brain and body.1
+“Wet brain” (clinically referred to as Wernicke-Korsakoff syndrome or WKS) is a degenerative condition that can develop due to thiamine (vitamin B1) deficiency.1 It can be a potential effect of long-term, heavy drinking and cause a variety of symptoms that affect your brain and body.1

 If you misuse alcohol or have a loved one that you’re concerned about, or if you’re experiencing what you think are symptoms of “wet brain,” you may wish to learn more about the condition.
-This article provides information on WKS, the signs and symptoms of wet brain, and how it’s treated, as well as explains how you can seek help for alcohol misuse or addiction.
+This article provides information on WKS, the signs and symptoms of wet brain, and how it’s treated, as well as explains how you can seek help for addiction.

 What Is Wet Brain?